 Her Name Is Han is offering weekly ssambap bapsang sets Friday through Sunday.
 For $45, you can have pork belly, braised mackerel, and a bunch of sides delivered directly to your door.
 They also offer a drink supplement, which includes three beers and a bottle of soju for $20.

 In Hudson, the people behind the temporarily closed Lil’ Deb’s Oasis are currently running a pop-up called Fuego 69 at the Riverton Lodge.
 From 3-5pm, you can hang out in the hotel’s backyard and order drinks, or stop by for dinner between 5-9pm, when they’re serving dishes like buckwheat flatbread topped with buckwheat honey and fried buckwheat groats.
 69 cents from every dish is donated to local and national racial justice causes.

 Brooklyn’s Paulie Gee’s is hosting a new pop-up with Edith’s, a Jewish deli that’s serving pizza bagels, latke BEC sandwiches, challah knots, and more from this popular Greenpoint pizza place.
 You can try their baked goods, plus things like smoked fish and cream cheese for takeout or on Paulie Gee’s outdoor patio every Thursday through Sunday through October.

 This nomadic burger joint has already hosted pop-ups at spots like Marshall Stack, Ray’s, and Smile To-Go this summer, and their cheeseburgers photos look disturbingly delicious.
 You can choose whether you want a single or double-patty burger, but both options will always come loaded with caramelized onions and a cascading waterfall of melted cheddar cheese.
-They haven’t announced where they’ll be popping up next, but you can expect to hear more information soon via their Instagram.
+Check their Instagram to find out where they’ll be popping up next.

 Smile To Go